Sports in Indianapolis: Golf

 Indianapolis has played host to many major golf tournaments.
-Crooked Stick Golf Club, located in the Indianapolis suburb of Carmel, Indiana, has hosted several events, most notably the 1991 PGA Championship.
-Other events include the 1993 U.S. Women's Open and the BMW Championship in 2012 and 2016.
-The Brickyard Crossing Course, partially contained within the Indianapolis Motor Speedway, hosted a Champions Tour event from 1994 to 2000, and will host an LPGA event starting in 2017.
+Crooked Stick Golf Club, located in the Indianapolis suburb of Carmel, Indiana, has hosted several events, most notably the 1991 PGA Championship, as well as the 1993 U.S. Women's Open, 2005 Solheim Cup, 2009 U.S. Senior Open, and the 2012 and 2016 BMW Championship.
+The Brickyard Crossing Course, partially contained within the Indianapolis Motor Speedway, hosted a PGA Tour event from 1960 to 1968, a Champions Tour event from 1994 to 2000, and an LPGA Tour event from 2017 to 2019.
+It also hosted one time LPGA Tour event in 1968.
+In the northern suburb of Westfield, The Club at Chatham Hills has hosted the LIV Golf Indianapolis tournament since 2025, serving as the final individual event of the season.

 Mini-Marathon

 Since 1977, Indianapolis has hosted a mini-marathon during the month of May, usually the first weekend of the month.
 It serves as a lead-up event for the Indianapolis 500.
 The event, currently called the OneAmerica 500 Festival Mini-Marathon, is the largest mini-marathon in America, and the seventh largest running event in the country.
 It is known for selling out the entire field on a regular basis, having sold out every spot since 2001.

 The 13.1 mile course starts in downtown Indianapolis, includes a lap around the Indianapolis Motor Speedway, and then ends with a return to downtown Indianapolis.
 Gary Romesser currently has the most wins at the event, having won the race in 1983, 1984, 1985, 1988, and 1991.